rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-capacity.md

 Perform the following step to add the Capacity and Performance solution to your workspace.

-- Add the Capacity and Performance solution to your OMS workspace using the process described in [Add Log Analytics solutions from the Solutions Gallery](log-analytics-add-solutions.md).
+- Add the Capacity and Performance solution to your Log Analytics workspace using the process described in [Add Log Analytics solutions from the Solutions Gallery](log-analytics-add-solutions.md).

 ## <a name="management-packs"></a>Management packs

-If your SCOM management group is connected to your OMS workspace, then the following management packs will be installed in SCOM when you add this solution.
+If your SCOM management group is connected to your Log Analytics workspace, then the following management packs will be installed in SCOM when you add this solution.
 There is no configuration or maintenance of these management packs required.

 - Microsoft.IntelligencePacks.CapacityPerformance